lmjakt/model_aligneR/README.md

-Given the similarity to an HMM, it would probably be better to simply use existing HMM software (eg. hmmer), or at least to properly implement an HMM scanning algortithm.
+Given the similarity to an HMM, it would probably be better to simply use existing HMM software (eg. hmmer), or at least to properly implement an HMM scanning algorithm.
 The reasons for me to write these functions are
 primarily:

 1. As a logical exercise